 Merchandising Business

-Merchandising business buys products from wholesalers at wholesale prices.
+In the merchandising business, the entrepreneur buys products from wholesalers at wholesale prices.
 They then resell these products at retail prices.
 Simply put, they profit by selling products at higher prices than the purchase costs.
 Examples of merchandising businesses include grocery stores, convenience stores, distributors, and so on.

 The fourth type of business exists, which is known as a Hybrid Business.
 Hybrid Businesses refer to the kind of business that can be classified into more than a single type of business.
 However, when push comes to shove, hybrid businesses are classified into one of the three kinds of businesses based on their main business interest.